jMetal/jMetal/docs/component.rst

 * `examples`: Contains plenty of examples of how to use the templates to configure, create, and execute algorithms.

-We describe the most relevant classes of these packages next.

 The `EvolutionaryComputation` template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^